Non-Asymptotic Analysis of Tangent Space Perturbation: Main Results

 \begin{proof} Condition 2 is simplified from its original statement in Theorem \ref{thm:Stewart} by noticing that $\Delta$ is a symmetric matrix so that $\left\|U_1^T \Delta U_2\right\|_F = \left\|U_2^T \Delta U_1\right\|_F$.
 Then, applying the norm bounds computed in the appendix to Theorem \ref{thm:Stewart} and choosing the probability constants

 yields the result. \end{proof} 2ex

 The bound \eqref{eq:main-result1} will be demonstrated in Section \ref{sec:numerical} to accurately track the angle between the true and computed tangent spaces at all scales.
-As the bound is either monotonically decreasing (for the curvature-free case), monotonically increasing (for the noise-free case), or decreasing at small scales and increasing at large scales (for the general case), we expect that it has a unique minimizer.
-The optimal scale, $N^*$, for tangent space recovery may therefore be selected as the $N$ for which \eqref{eq:main-result1} is minimized (an equivalent notion of the optimal scale may be given in terms of the neighborhood radius $r$).
+We experimentally observe that the bound is, in general, either decreasing (for the curvature-free case), increasing (for the noise-free case), or decreasing at small scales and increasing at large scales (for the general case).
+We therefore expect to be able to locate a scale at which the bound is minimized.
+Based on this observation, the optimal scale, $N^*$, for tangent space recovery may be selected as the $N$ for which \eqref{eq:main-result1} is minimized (an equivalent notion of the optimal scale may be given in terms of the neighborhood radius $r$).
 Note that the constants $\xi$ and $\xi_{\lambda}$ need to be selected to ensure that this bound holds with high probability.
 For example, setting $\xi = 2$ and $\xi_{\lambda} = 2.75$ yields probabilities of 0.81, 0.80, and 0.76 when $d=3, 10,$ and $50$, respectively.
 We also note that the probability given by \eqref{eq:main-result-prob} is more pessimistic than we expect in practice.

 As introduced in Section \ref{sec:overview}, we may interpret $\delta^{-1}$ as the condition number for tangent space recovery.
 Noting that the denominator in \eqref{eq:main-result1} is a lower bound on $\delta$, we analyze the condition number via the bounds for $\lambda_d$, $\|U_1^T \Delta U_1\|_F$, and $\|U_2^T \Delta U_2\|_F$.
 Using these bounds in the Main Result \eqref{eq:main-result1}, we see that when $\delta^{-1}$ is small, we recover a tight approximation to the true tangent space.
 Likewise, when $\delta^{-1}$ becomes large, the angle between the computed and true subspaces becomes large.
 The notion of an angle loses meaning as $\delta^{-1}$ tends to infinity, and we are unable to recover an approximating subspace.